Landmann

 Possible Causes

-Damaged door gasket, Loose cabinet seams or rivets, Missing or damaged smoke vent damper, Warped cabinet panels
+Damaged door gasket, loose cabinet seams or rivets, a missing or damaged smoke vent damper, or warped cabinet panels.

 How to Fix / Troubleshooting